 Common Types of Repo Houses

-Government repo homes are those that are backed by a government guarantee, or a government loan.
+- Government repo homes: those that are backed by a government guarantee, or a government loan.
 Several government agencies help people purchase homes, which is why many discount properties are owned by state and federal governments.

-HUD homes are owned by the Department of Housing and Urban Development (HUD).
+- HUD homes: properties owned by the Department of Housing and Urban Development (HUD).
 These repossessed homes for sale generally were purchased with FHA loans, whose owners defaulted and could not make payments.

-VA homes are homes that were purchased with VA loans, that are available solely to service-members and their dependents.
+- VA homes: those that were purchased with VA loans, that are available solely to service-members and their dependents.

 Understanding the Home Repossession Process